MWall541/Dragon-Mounts-Legacy/README.md

 - It respects doFireTick and mobGriefing gamerules.
 - It now lights up blocks that can be lit like candles, campfires, redstone lamps, smokers, furnaces, blast furnaces, and tnt.
 If a modded block has the "LIT" blockstate, that will get lit as well.

 - Dragon breath (ice) will apply the freeze effect to mobs if they are not freeze immune.
 It also has a chance of summoning a snow field that slows and gives mining fatigue to mobs upon explosion or impact.
-It will put fire out on block surfaces (fire extinguisher style) and unlight lit blocks like (campfires, candles, lamps, etc.)
+It will put fire out on block surfaces (fire extinguisher style) and unlight lit blocks like (campfires, candles, lamps, etc.).
+When it hits water, it will turn it to ice.
+When it hits lava, it will turn it to cobblestone or obsidian.

 - Dragon breath (end) has a chance of summoning a harming cloud upon explosion or impact.